-We are committed to supporting care homes in providing best care and is promoting the React to Falls Prevention principles in care homes across the Vale of York.
+We are committed to supporting care homes in providing best care and is promoting the React to Falls Prevention principles in care homes across the North Yorkshire and York.
 The emphasis of this work is to reduce falls risks by implementation of a person centred, peripatetic approach to prevent and manage falls for each care home resident.
-Ideally all care staff should receive face to face React to Falls Prevention Training which is currently being delivered by the NHS Vale of York Nursing and Quality team.
+Ideally all care staff should receive face to face React to Falls Prevention Training which is currently being delivered by the our nursing team.

 Resources used include an educational video, workbook and self-assessment skills booklet which supports carers in recognising when an individual may be at increased risk of falls, and the steps that can be taken to reduce these risks.
 Care homes are being encouraged to use a ‘days between falls board’ to monitor falls and celebrate when days between goals are reached; along with a prompt sheet to help carers learn from previous falls, identify those residents that they have concerns about and discuss appropriate actions that as a team they can implement to help reduce those identified risks and concerns.

 React to Falls Prevention’ identifies 3 key areas of risk: Physical, Behavioural and Environmental; and the subsequent use of a simple framework that prompts carers to consider these risks and … ‘REACT’… to reduce the risk of falls.

 The key messages are: BE PROACTIVE

 - React to falls before they happen

 - Support residents to continue to be active, mobilise safely and make their own lifestyle choices

 - Falls risk factors are individual to each resident